-Regional Transportation Cost Savings
+Regional Transportation

-LABBB TRANSPORTATION NETWORK
+LABBB TRANSPORTATION PILOT PROJECT

 In 2008, to contain the increasing costs of special education transportation, LABBB started a Transportation Pilot project with three LABBB districts (Lexington, Arlington, Burlington).
 During this year, we worked with local transportation vendors to study transportation routes and place students on runs to maximize the van capacity.
 We transported a total 25 students during the first year of this project.
 In 2009, the total number of students transported was approximately 100 students.
 The following year LABBB expanded its transportation services and invited EDCO communities to be involved in this project.
-We added two more districts (Watertown, Waltham) and for the past two years we have been transporting over 500 students.
+We added two more districts (Watertown, Waltham) and for the past two years we have been transporting over 400 students.
 This service includes students being transported to in-district and out of district programs.
 The costs savings and quality of services has increased significantly.
 All transportation saving are now considered cost avoidance as this significantly decrease transportation budgets for members of the transportation pilot project.
-In FY16 we added Weston to our network.